SourceZh/Docklet/README.md

 Worker needs a basefs image to boot container.

-You can create such a image with `lxc-create -n test -t download`, and then copy the rootfs to **FS_PREFIX/local**, and renamed `rootfs` to `basefs`.
+You can create such an image with `lxc-create -n test -t download`, and then copy the rootfs to **FS_PREFIX/local**, and renamed `rootfs` to `basefs`.